spleshka/drupal-reactjs-docker/README.md

     docker-compose run backend_php composer create-project drupal-composer/drupal-project:8.x-dev . --stability dev --no-interaction -vvv
     ```

-    All we do here is downloading Drupal with its dependencies inside of `backend_php` container.
+    All we do here is downloading Drupal with its dependencies using `backend_php` container.
-    You DON'T need to have `composer` installed locally.
     The installation might take around 5 minutes.
 No worries, it's expected.
     Please refer to `https://github.com/drupal-composer/drupal-project` for additional info.

+    You DON'T need to have `composer` installed locally.

 5. Go ahead and open any host listed in step #2.
 You're ready to go!

 6. As the final step you'd probably want to commit everything to your own repository.
     Feel free to drop `.git` folder in the project root and initialize it with your git settings.

     As soon as this is done it's safe to run `git add -A` and commit everything what's been added.
     All files which should be ignored by git already specified in proper `.gitignore` files.

 ## Shutting down the environments

 It's **IMPORTANT** to stop Docker containers using `docker-compose stop`.

-There's a possibility to shut environment using `docker-compose down`, but the it will drop Drupal database.
+Of course there's a possibility to shut the Docker containers down using `docker-compose down`, but the it will drop Drupal database.
-You can read a little bit more [here](https://github.com/wodby/docker4drupal/blob/master/CHANGELOG.md#action-required-before-upgrading).
+You can read a little bit more about it [here](https://github.com/wodby/docker4drupal/blob/master/CHANGELOG.md#action-required-before-upgrading).

 ## CLI to work with ReactJS application